hpcleuven/VscDocumentation/source/software/singularity.rst

    where you have sufficient quota, e.g., ``$VSC_DATA``.

 Remote builds have several advantages:

-- you only need a web browser to create them,
+- you only need a web browser to create them, so this approach is platform-independent,
 - they can easily be shared with others.

 However, local builds still offer more flexibility, especially when